Pennsylvania passed a series of comprehensive gambling expansion laws in October 2017. That law included the authorization of:

 But which casinos will be the best places to place bets?
 Here’s a list of our predictions of where the five best places to bet on sports in PA will be:

 5. Parx Casino and Racing

 Parx Casino and Racing is the state’s top-grossing casino.
-It sits just 20 minutes north of Philadelphia and combines a thoroughbred horse racing track with racing simulcasts and the largest casino gaming complex in Pennsylvania.
+It sits just 20 minutes north of Philadelphia and combines a thoroughbred horse betting track with racing simulcasts and the largest casino gaming complex in Pennsylvania.